dlaffey1/DSA-Hash-Map/README.md

     ```bash
     make
     ```
+3. Before running the program, ensure that you have placed text files into the "data" folder.

-3. Finally, execute the program:
+4. Finally, execute the program:
     ```bash
     ./MiniSearchEngine
     ```